leucos/ansible-tuto/step-13/README.md

 Note that we introduced a new way to write an action in the iptables and sshd task and handler files: until now, our tasks looked like `action: somemodulename args...`.
-But there is a nice shorthand to write the same action : `somemodulename: args...`.
+But there is a nice shorthand to write the same
+action: `somemodulename: args...`.
 It's less verbose and easier to read.
 We'll use this syntax from now on (other roles have been changed to this syntax too).